“Nothing is certain except for death and taxes.”

 I know that our tax amount comes nowhere near close to even paying for my mother’s pension!!

-On further discussion, it turns out this lady is a stay at home mum of two toddlers and is being paid the maximum in Family Tax Benefits.
-She could not understand that a large portion her husband’s tax was in fact coming back to her directly in the form of Family Tax Benefits., and that her husband’s effective tax rate would be quite low. ( some guessed at less that 15%)
+On further discussion, it turns out this lady is a stay-at-home mum of two toddlers and is being paid the maximum in Family Tax Benefits.
+She could not understand that a large portion of her husband’s tax was in fact coming back to her directly in the form of Family Tax Benefits., and that her husband’s effective tax rate would be quite low. ( some guessed at less than 15%)

 My husband also complains occasionally about the apparent high tax rates, so I created an excel spreadsheet to show him what his actual tax percentage is.